ferdef/PlasticPluginsThemes/zsh/plasticscm/README.md

-# Plastic plugin
+# Plastic SCM plugin

+Plastic SCM is a version control to help teams focus on delivering work, one task at a time.
+You can find it [here](https://www.plasticscm.com/)

-This plugin adds some handy aliases for using Plastic as well as a few utility and prompt functions that can be used in a theme.
+This plugin adds some handy aliases for using Plastic SCM as well as a few utility and prompt functions that can be used in a theme.

 To use it, add `plasticscm` to the plugins array in your zshrc file: